coolbutuseless/emphatic/README.md

   - a vector of colours
   - a `ggplot2` “Scale” object e.g. `scale_colour_continuous()`

-#### Simple highlighting a data.frame
+#### Simple data.frame example

-By default, colouring will be applied to all rows and columns.
+By default, colouring will be applied to all rows and columns, and the supplied vector of colours will be recycled to meet the required length.

 ``` r
 mtcars |>